-The primary source of the Greco-Persian Wars is the historian Herodotus, who recorded through oral testimony the events that occurred from 490-479 BC.
-While his works are indispensable to the study of the conflicts at Marathon, Thermopylae, Artemisium, Salamis, Plataea and Mykale, what merits further examination is that very little was mentioned by the ‘Father of History’ with respect to the tactics employed, or the panoply worn by the ancient Greek hoplite during these landmark battles.
-The panoply, defined as a full array of armor, may have included, but was not limited to the helmet, shield, cuirass/linothorax and greaves.
+While the works of Herodotus have been indispensable to the study of the Greco-Persian Wars, very little was mentioned by the ‘Father of History’ with respect to the panoply worn by the ancient Greek hoplite during the landmark battles of 490-479 BC.
+The panoply, defined as a full array of armor, included, but was not limited to the helmet, shield, cuirass/linothorax and greaves.
 While it afforded maximum protection and essentially covered the warrior from head to toe, unlike the depiction of the heavily armed infantryman in the movies, what one hoplite wore usually varied by individual preference to that of his countrymen on the battlefield.

-Several of the teachers who've visited our site over the years have provided very insightful comments and have offered suggestions in what they would like to envision supplementing their lessons.
-As a result of these communications, we have developed a multimedia presentation which encourages a hands-on approach with students in the classroom, whether at the lower, middle or upper school level.
-It is this tangible characteristic which offers the pupils a different perspective on the warfare of the ancient Greeks which can not be extrapolated from the textbook alone.
-In addition, we have added materials (many of which are not reflected on the pages of the website) that have been compiled specifically to refute many of the characterizations in the aforementioned Warner Bros.
+As a result of communication with teachers who have provided very insightful comments, we have developed a multimedia presentation which encourages a hands-on approach with students in the classroom, whether at the lower, middle or upper school level.
+It is this tangible characteristic which offers the student a different perspective on the warfare of the ancient Greeks which can not be extrapolated from the textbook alone.
+In addition, we have added materials (many of which are not reflected on the pages of the website) that have been compiled specifically to dispute much of what has been depicted in the aforementioned Warner Bros.
 '300' movie.

 Furthermore, as a result of the 2500th anniversary of the Battle of Marathon (490 BC), we have recently augmented our presentation by adding several of the other pivotal conflicts of the Greco-Persian and Peloponnesian Wars...>>>MORE